STEC-Net: A Spatiotemporal Graph Neural Framework for Community Discovery in Dynamic Social Networks: Conclusion

 \section{Conclusion}

-In this work, we proposed GTENN, a community discovery algorithm based on spatiotemporal graph embedding, to explore the complex structure and dynamics of social networks.
-Experimental validation demonstrates that GTENN effectively uncovers community evolution in dynamic networks, providing new insights into group organization and information flow.
+In this work, we proposed STEC-Net, a community discovery algorithm based on spatiotemporal graph embedding, to explore the complex structure and dynamics of social networks.
+Experimental validation demonstrates that STEC-Net effectively uncovers community evolution in dynamic networks, providing new insights into group organization and information flow.

-A key characteristic of GTENN is its discrete-time snapshot framework, which is well suited to datasets collected in aggregated intervals.
+A key characteristic of STEC-Net is its discrete-time snapshot framework, which is well suited to datasets collected in aggregated intervals.
 While continuous-time approaches such as TGN and JODIE offer fine-grained event-level modeling, our datasets are not inherently event-driven, and converting them into event streams could distort their temporal structure.
-For this reason, we adopt the snapshot-based representation, while extending GTENN to continuous-time settings with appropriate datasets remains an important direction for future research.
+For this reason, we adopt the snapshot-based representation, while extending STEC-Net to continuous-time settings with appropriate datasets remains an important direction for future research.

-Looking ahead, we plan to enhance GTENN with advanced deep learning architectures, such as attention-based networks, to strengthen spatiotemporal feature learning and improve performance across evaluation metrics.
+Looking ahead, we plan to enhance STEC-Net with advanced deep learning architectures, such as attention-based networks, to strengthen spatiotemporal feature learning and improve performance across evaluation metrics.
 We will also extend the framework to diverse domains, including transportation, biology, and particle interactions, to test its generality.
-Of particular significance is the financial sector, where applications in fraud detection and anti–money laundering (AML) can uncover hidden transactional patterns and anomalous group behaviors that traditional methods often miss.
-Such extensions would not only advance domain-specific impact but also demonstrate the broader practical utility of GTENN for understanding complex and evolving networks.
+Of particular significance is the financial sector, where applications in fraud detection and anti–money laundering can uncover hidden transactional patterns and anomalous group behaviors that traditional methods often miss.
+Such extensions would not only advance domain-specific impact but also demonstrate the broader practical utility of STEC-Net for understanding complex and evolving networks.